MijsBjornPXL/EN_to_NL_SRT-Translator/README.md

-# EN 2 NL Translator for SRT
+# English 2 NL Translator for SRT

 ### English to Dutch Subtitle Translation and File Renaming Script